laminlabs/lamin-docs/docs/records.md

 # Manage records

-The hub offers a spreadsheet-like experience for managing metadata based on LaminDB's {class}`~lamindb.Record` registry.
+## Edit records like sheets

-## Create a sheet
+The hub offers a spreadsheet-like edit experience for {class}`~lamindb.Record` types that enforce a schema:

-1. Create or select a sheet type on the left navbar.
+1. Create or select "sheet" on the left navbar.
 [Example](https://lamin.ai/laminlabs/lamindata/records)

    Organize your sheets using types, similar to creating folders that contain different groups of related sheets.
-This hierarchical structure is visualized in the left navigation panel—click the `+` button to create new sheet types and build your organizational taxonomy.
+This hierarchical structure is visualized in the left navigation panel — click the `+` button to create new sheet types and build your organizational taxonomy.

    <div align="center">
    <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/e4ueQpX1chfYETo70001.png" style="width: 40%;"/>
    </div>

-2. Select the sheet type you want to create sheet under.
+2. Select the type you want.
 3. Click on "Edit" to add edit rows in the sheet.
 4. Each value in the sheet becomes a selectable option in dropdown menus.